 In 1998 Senator Mark O. Hatfield received the Architecture Foundation of Oregon’s Honored Citizen Award.
 Having dedicated his life to public service and to the citizens of Oregon, Mark Hatfield, who passed away in 2011, remains one of Oregon’s most respected and admired statesmen from his years in the Oregon House of Representatives and Senate, as Secretary of State and Governor of Oregon, to five terms as United States Senator.
 His contributions to Oregon and to the country are many, including funding for literally dozens of important public buildings throughout Oregon.
 In honor of the late Senator’s own interest in architectural design and commitment to service, afo’s Senator Mark O. Hatfield Architectural Award was established in 1998 to annually recognize an Oregon architecture student for their design promise and community service.
 Candidates may be either undergraduate or graduate students in the architecture programs at Portland State University or the University of Oregon.
 Portfolios, essays, transcripts and reference letters are evaluated by a committee of afo board members.

-Congrats to our two 2015 Hatfield Scholars,
+Congrats to our 2018 Hatfield Scholar,

 We offer our heartfelt congratulations to Lisa Patterson, architecture graduate student at Portland State University.
 The Architecture Foundation of Oregon is pleased to make this award in recognition of Lisa’s perseverance toward community centered design, her technical and artistic skills, and for her thoughtful approach and beauty of execution in design.
 This award is given in memory and honor of the late Senator Hatfield, for the moments of human interaction that Lisa has experienced and will take forward in her architectural career.

 Her experience at PSU has included: